 Required parent context: glossary

-HTML usage context: When the element on which the property appears is a dt element within a dl element marked with the glossary property, then the glossterm property on the given dt element is implied.
+HTML usage context: The glossterm property is implied on dt elements within a dl element marked with the glossary property.

 The definition of a term in a glossary.